 ● A change in one’s appetite and sleep habits

 ● Feeling more pessimistic about daily life and work

 ● Withdrawal and isolation

 ● Using substances and food to cope

 A study by Indeed showed that (52%) of respondents are feeling burned out, and over two-thirds (67%) believe the feeling has worsened over the course of the pandemic.
 The issue is undoubtedly on the rise.
-If there’s a silver lining, it is that there are tips and strategies to decrease stress in our lives and in our work.
+The silver lining is that there are tips and strategies to decrease stress in our lives and in our work.

-One of the key aspects to making sure burnout is not wreaking havoc in your work is by knowing those initial signs.
-Because everyone’s experience varies, signs may appear different, but slowing down to identify how you might be overdoing things will be key.
-Self-reflection and self-awareness will set you on a path to game plan on how to manage those signs of burnout before it becomes chronic and debilitating.
+One of the key aspects to manage burnout is by knowing the initial signs.
+Signs vary by individual, but slowing down to identify how you might be overdoing things will be key.
+Self-reflection and self-awareness will help you to manage burnout before it becomes chronic and debilitating.